blakeelias/tau2-bench/report/BENCHMARK_FIXES.md

 Under the new policy, the assistant always explores further options with the user, and never transfers them to a human agent.
 So this policy change has successfully solved that aspect of the problem that involves the assistant not being curious enough or willing to explore.
 In fact, the assistant now always makes a booking which the user expresses satisfaction with!
 It would seem then that the evaluation pass-rate ought to be much higher.
 However, despite these successful bookings, the evaluation still considers the database state to be incorrect for many of these (and I have not been able to identify the discrepancy via manual inspection).
 This seems to be a separate issue which is masking the success of these trials.

+#### Task 32
-On task 32, the policy change made the success rate go from 0% to 10%.
+The policy change made the success rate go from 0% to 10%.
 (`2025-10-13T12:32:25.906943_airline_llm_agent_grok-3_user_simulator_grok-3_task_32.json` -> `2025-10-13T12:32:37.263770_airline_tighter_policy_llm_agent_grok-3_user_simulator_grok-3_task_32.json`).
 Both under the original policy and under the new policy, there are a similar breakdown of unsuccessful cases:
  * the assistant prematurely transfers the user, from the very first request